3 day Tokyo itinerary

 Hibiya Park, Tokyo, Japan

 You could have a look if there’s an exhibition that takes your fancy at the Mitsubishi Ichigokan Museum – and a new art gallery called Artizon Museum will be opening soon.
-You could pop into the Kabukiza Theatre for a a traditional Kabuki performance, or visit the National Film Centre.
+You could pop into the Kabukiza Theatre for a traditional Kabuki performance, or visit the National Film Centre.

 Tokyo International Forum